karlzam/ringed-seal-docs/docs/results.md

 - True detections have low scores (none above 0.5)
 - Lots of water noise and bearded seals in the false positives
-- Tried on Pierce Point and it doesn't work, will need to try fine-tuning with Fabios help
+- Tried on Pearce Point and it doesn't work, will need to try fine-tuning with Fabios help

 ## Images